Xilentileigh/Ruby-Macro/README.md

 A macro for the Roblox game "Sols RNG"
-Which focuses mainly on paths or collecting items around the map
+Which mainly focuses on paths and collecting items around the map

 ### PRE EON 1 SOLS RNG